 The move, a shift from President Barack Obama’s previous position, reflects the growing political reality that time is short for Congress to pass a massive deficit-cutting deal before the United States runs out of money on Aug.
 2.

-A new proposal for long-term deficit reduction from a bipartisan group of senators known as the Gang of Six has revived hope that a broad agreement on spending cuts can be reached to avoid a looming default and alleviate pressure on America’s triple-A credit rating.
+A new proposal for long-term deficit reduction from a group of senators known as the Gang of Six has revived hope that a broad agreement on spending cuts can be reached to avoid a looming default and alleviate pressure on America’s triple-A credit rating.

-Obama’s spokesman Jay Carney said in a written statement that the president would consider supporting a short-term fix if a deal had been reached “and we needed a very short-term extension (like a few days) to allow a bit of extra time for a bill to work its way through the legislative process.”
+White House spokesman Jay Carney said in a written statement that the president would consider supporting a short-term fix if a deal had been reached “and we needed a very short-term extension (like a few days) to allow a bit of extra time for a bill to work its way through the legislative process.”

 Full coverage of U.S. budget and debt [ID:nUSBUDGET]

 The United States will run out of money to pay its bills if Congress does not increase the debt limit by Aug.
 2. Failure to act could plunge the United States back into recession and send shockwaves through global financial markets.